NathanBresette/MeLSI/README.md

 ### The Problem

-Current microbiome analysis relies on fixed distance metrics like Bray-Curtis, Euclidean, or Jaccard that treat all microbial taxa equally.
+Current microbiome beta diversity analysis relies on fixed distance metrics like Bray-Curtis, Euclidean, or Jaccard that treat all microbial taxa equally.
 This "one-size-fits-all" approach often misses subtle but biologically important differences between groups.

 ### How MeLSI Works

-MeLSI uses an innovative ensemble approach to learn optimal distance metrics:
+MeLSI uses an innovative ensemble approach to learn optimal distance metrics for community composition analysis:

 1. **Conservative Pre-filtering**: Selects taxa with highest variance using variance-based filtering, keeping 70% of features to maintain statistical power while reducing noise
 2. **Bootstrap Sampling**: Creates multiple training sets by resampling your data